-Make delicious white bean soup in the Instant Pot in under 30 minutes.
-This soup is made with easy to find ingredients, and is a family favorite!
+Make delicious bean soup in the Instant Pot in under 30 minutes.
+Hearty, comforting bean soup made with canned Great Northern beans or Cannellini beans in under 30 minutes.

 Why this recipe works

 - Made with store-bought ingredients that are easy to find

 - Vegan-friendly and high in nutrients